reasonmethis/docdocgo-core/README-FOR-DEVELOPERS.md

 ## Running DocDocGo

-The easiest way to interact with the bot is to run its Streamlit UI:
+The easiest way to interact with the bot locally is to run its Streamlit UI:

 ```bash
 streamlit run streamlit_app.py